Impssn/Artificial-Neural-Network-for-Batsman-Grading/README.md

 in which the players for their sides are bought by all of the Franchises is also an important Key Factor.
-So in this Algorithm we will be helping those Franchises predict the performance of each Batsman in the upcoming Season by giving them all the Batsman a Grade (‘A’ or ‘B’ or ‘C’).
+So in this Algorithm we will be helping those Franchises predict the performance of each Batsman in the upcoming Season by giving all the Batsmen a Grade (‘A’ or ‘B’ or ‘C’).
 This is done by using the IPL Batsman Rank list, Orange-cap list (Top 10) for the previous half decade and the Total runs scored by each Individual Batsman in the Last Season.